horizontalsystems/Unstoppable-Wallet-Website/src/components/Privacy/no-data-policy.md

 ## No Data Policy

-Unstoppable Wallet apps for iOS and Android doesn't collect any data whatseover about its users.
+Unstoppable Wallet apps for iOS and Android doesn't collect any data whatsoever about its users.

-## Terms

-List our terms